Extraordinary X-Men: Inhumans vs X-Men

 Storm, Forge, and Old Man Logan return from their meeting with Beast, but Storm is left with conflicted feelings and refuses to confide in her team.
 She discusses her reservations about potentially leading the X-Men to war against the Inhumans with Logan, who reassures her that no matter what she decides he will always follow her lead.
 Storm is about to inform her team about the meeting and its implications for the future, when she is called to meet a mutant child dying of M-Pox.
-The child's death convinces Storm to lead the X-Men into war against the Inhumans since there isn't a cure to save mutants from the Terrigen.
+The child's death convinces Storm to lead the X-Men into war against the Inhumans since there isn't a cure to save mutants from the Terrigen Mist.

-Forge constructs a machine that will change the structure of the Terrigen cloud so it could be destroyed.
+Forge constructs a machine that will change the structure of the Terrigen Mist so it could be destroyed.
 Storm sends Logan and Forge to guard it from the Inhumans.
 Despite Forge's attempts to reach out to Storm emotionally she continues to rebuff him, causing him to feel unwanted and unappreciated.
 Moments before Storm is about to lead the charge against the Inhumans, she opens up to Forge about how she feels and acknowledges that a part of her will always love him.

 During a massive battle against the Inhumans, Magik continues to hear Sapna's voice coming from her sword until Sapna pulls Magik's soul into the sword.
-She finds out that Sapna's soul is eternally trapped inside of the sword and wants Magik to stay with her forever.
 Magik discovers that while her soul is stuck inside of her sword, her body is frozen in the real world and susceptible to attack.
 She convinces Sapna to let her go and together they manage to open a portal to free Magik's soul.
-Sapna's soul remains stuck in the sword but she is now able to reveal her astral form to Magik.
+Sapna's soul remains in the sword, but she is now able to reveal her astral form to Magik.

 After the war ends and Medusa destroys the Terrigen, the mutants no longer need to stay at X-Haven so the X-Men help the mutant refugees return to their homes on earth.
 No-Girl receives a distress call from Cerebra and manages to find her damaged body, destroyed after Emma Frost released an onslaught of Sentinels programmed to massacre the Inhumans accidentally attacked Cerebra in the crossfire.
 To save Cerebra, No-Girl returns to her original form and uploads Cerebra into her current one.
 With X-Haven now completely vacated, Storm wonders how to move the X-Men forward and feels guilty for leading them to war when they could have found a diplomatic solution.
 To put everyone's mind at ease, Iceman initiates a game of baseball with the X-Men and for the first time in a while they feel happy in that moment.